-This policy and associated procedures do not take the place of disciplinary action associated with a student's conduct that is in violation of Franklin University Switzerland's Student Code of Conduct.
+This policy and associated procedures do not take the place of disciplinary action associated with a student's conduct that violates Franklin University Switzerland's Student Code of Conduct.
 This policy is to be invoked only in those extraordinary circumstances in which the regular disciplinary system cannot be applied or is not appropriate, and after attempts to secure a voluntary withdrawal have failed.